nparker2023/R-Pairwise-Alignment-With-BioMart-and-RefSeq/README.md

   list_1_vector = unlist(list_1_column)
   query_1 = dataset[dataset$external_gene_name %in% list_1_vector, ]
   write.csv(query_1, species_filter, row.names=FALSE)

-  When this function is called, it should output a file that looks similar to the one below.

-  Step 8: Find all the homologs for the two species of interest in order to make a gene list.

   list_2 =  query_1 %>% select(external_gene_name)
   list_2_column = unique(list_2)